-After the 5th offense, the student will be required to turn their phone in the office each morning when they come to school.
+After the 4th offense, the student will be required to turn their phone in at the office each morning when they come to school.

-Failure to comply with any of these consequences will be considered insubordination and result in further disciplinary action which could include but is not limited to additional days of ALE or Lunch detentions.
+Failure to comply with any of these consequences will be considered insubordination and result in further disciplinary action, which could include, but is not limited to, additional days of ALE.